 Food poisoning is hardly a walk in the park, but add the possibility of developing a secondary inflammatory condition, and suddenly it’s metastasized into something much, much worse.
 That has happened for thousands who suffer from a condition called Reactive Arthritis (formerly known as Reiter’s Syndrome).

 If you’ve developed Reactive Arthritis as a result of ingesting contaminated food, know that you can pursue legal recourse.
-OFT Food Safety & Injury Lawyers have been helping victims get the compensation they deserve, and you could be our (888) 828-7087.
+OFT Food Safety & Injury Lawyers have helped thousands of food poisoning victims get the compensation they deserve.

 Reactive Arthritis is a unique type of arthritis that may affect people who ingest a foodborne pathogen, like salmonella, shigella, or E. coli.
 Reactive Arthritis inflames the joints, and can be either monoarticular (i.e., affects one joint) or oligoarticular (i.e., affects a number of joints).
 Even though Reactive Arthritis normally affects joints on the lower half of the body, it’s not unheard of for it to affect joints in the arms or back, either.